JoshMcCode/JoshMcCode/README.md

-Sure, here's a personal developer profile for your GitHub README:

-"Hello, I'm a software developer with a strong background in C#, Python, SQL, PowerBI, Azure Data Factory, and Azure DevOps.
+Hello, I'm a software developer with a strong background in C#, Python, SQL, PowerBI, Azure Data Factory, and Azure DevOps.
 I have a deep understanding of the Microsoft ecosystem and have spent countless hours crafting efficient, scalable, and robust solutions using these technologies.